Airheads (candy)

 Airheads is an American brand of taffy candy owned by the Italian-Dutch company Perfetti Van Melle.
 They were created on August 7, 1985, by Steve Bruner.
-Airheads are available nationwide in the United States and Canada where the candy is available in 16 different flavors.
+Airheads are available nationwide in the United States and Canada in 16 different flavors.

 Company

-Perfetti Van Melle USA Inc. has been based in Erlanger, Kentucky since 1979; in 1982, the company started making candy-based products.
+Perfetti Van Melle USA Inc. has been based in Erlanger, Kentucky, since 1979; in 1982, the company started making candy-based products.
 It is a 120,000-square-foot factory that currently has 200 employees.

 In December 2015, an explosion occurred at the factory, causing it to catch fire.
 Nobody was harmed in the explosion, but production was halted temporarily.